yanvferreira/vessel_eta/README.md

 # vessel_eta
-This application calculate the ETA (Estimated Time Arrive) of a vessel.
+This application calculate the ETA (Estimated Time Arrival) of a vessel.

 When a vessel depart from a port, it needs to calculate the estimated time to arrive to inform family members of the crew and authorities.